kziemski/RBGParser/README.md

 ```

-This will run a 2nd-order model with regularization *C=1.0*, number of training iterations *iters=5*, rank of the first-order tensor *R=100* and second-order tensor *R2=50*, and weight of the traditional features in scoring function *gammaLabel=0.3* (note that when traditional features incorporated, i.e. *gammaLabel*>0, the labeler will be significantly slowed down).
+This will run a 2nd-order model with regularization *C=1.0*, number of training iterations *iters=5*, rank of the first-order tensor *R=100* and second-order tensor *R2=50*, and weight of the traditional features in the scoring function *gammaLabel=0.3* (note that when traditional features incorporated, i.e. *gammaLabel*>0, the labeler will be significantly slowed down).